 The overhauled program is called Heritage Health, and it combines coverage (for Medicaid and CHIP) of physical health, behavioral health, and pharmacy care into one coordinated system.
 The new system took effect January 1, 2017.
 Three carriers were awarded contracts to serve as managed care plans under Heritage Health:

 These three carriers will also serve the new Heritage Health Adult population once Medicaid expansion takes effect in late 2020.

 Nebraska implemented Medicaid in July 1966, just a few months after the first wave of states did so in January of that year.

-This will be the lowest federal match rate in the history of Nebraska’s Medicaid program, and the impending decrease led the Nebraska Department of Health and Human Services to request $76 million from the legislature in October 2014, to cover the anticipated budget shortfall over the upcoming two fiscal years.
+This was the lowest federal match rate in the history of Nebraska’s Medicaid program, and the impending decrease led the Nebraska Department of Health and Human Services to request $76 million from the legislature in October 2014, to cover the anticipated budget shortfall over the upcoming two fiscal years.

 By fiscal year 2018, Nebraska’s federal match rate had increased slightly, to 52.55 percent.